miwytt/contextual-mt/README.md

 11. run_evaluation (once for attn_reg with adapted path)

-For this to work a clean subset of OpenSubtitles2018 (Lison et al., 2018) data, which is currently not available publicly, has to be placed at .data/os18/.
-Furthermore, pathnames might have to be adapted according to setup and filenames resulting from 5. scat_preprocess.sh have to be adapted and moved to .data/os18/bin/ to continue.
+Furthermore, a clean subset of the OpenSubtitles2018 (Lison et al., 2018) data, which is currently not available publicly, has to be placed at .data/os18/.
+Additionaly, pathnames might have to be adapted according to the setup and filenames resulting from 5. scat_preprocess.sh have to be adapted and moved to .data/os18/bin/ to continue.

 ## References